Jasrine/CS0320-Software-Engineering-Final-Project/README.md

 * Reorganizing data for faster querying.
 * Modifying region names from 2- and 3-letter codes to readable names for easier display.<br/>Concatenating regions together into a single column for using less space and improving search.
+* Unit testing for most of the code.

 ### Shuchi Agrawal: ###
 * Setting up the Command Manager and REPL.
 Setting up command classes that can run on the command manager.